Neural net modeling of equilibria in NSTX-U

 Lastly, \cref{fig:pertnet_ctrl_regression} shows the performance of Pertnet-control mode for predicting individual parameter responses, in this case to PF5.
 We note that the individual responses generally have slightly higher correlation coefficients than prediction of the flux modes.
 While it is not a linear transformation between flux and parameters, this is consistent with the observation on \cref{fig:pertnet_timetraces} that direct parameter prediction performed slightly better.

-The most accurate prediction is the growth rate ($R^2$ = 0.979, RMSE = 3.2Hz) while the the least accurate is the Z-position of the x-point ($R^2$ = 0.698, RMSE=2.7cm/kA).
-The median absolute error (MAE) for this parameter is only 0.17cm/kA and much lower than the RMSE, indicating that a smaller number of samples contribute significantly to the error.
-Again, it turns out that the largest responses and prediction errors are primarily a result of the dynamic periods during rampup and loss-of-control (e.g. for the worst 5\% of predictions, 88\% occur within the first or last 200ms of the shot).
+The most accurate prediction is the growth rate ($R^2$ = 0.979) while the the least accurate is the Z-derivative of the lower x-point ($R^2$ = 0.743).
+We record that 50th and 90th percentile errors for these respective parameters are $1.2/4.6$Hz and $0.16/1.00 \si{[cm/kA]}$.
+This is a fairly large difference between the 50th and 90th percentiles.
+Again, this is a result of the largest responses and prediction errors being driven by a small number of samples as a result of the dynamic periods during rampup and loss-of-control (e.g. for the worst 5\% of predictions, 88\% occur within the first or last 200ms of the shot).
 This tends to manifest itself worse in the vertical direction than in the radial direction, consistent with the vertical instability effect.
 Note the scale difference for R-coordinate response vs the Z-coordinate responses, and that the $R^2$ coefficient for radial responses is higher indicating better predictions for this direction.